Rotimi779/Scrabble/README.md

 ### Allowing players to quit the game
 ### Multiple level undo/redo
 ### Save and load features
-### Custom boards with alternate placement of premium squares

 ## Developers
 Rotimi Ajayi